 If the success of your product depends on changing a deeply ingrained habit, it is going to be challenging.
 Your product should be attractive enough for people to overcome the inertia associated with behavior change.

 For example, Uber changed a deeply ingrained habit of how one hails a cab.
 Initially, it was cool; hence, people did it.
 Now it is convenient.
 Before launching such a product, list down the motivations for someone to use your product.

 Sometimes, the most crowded markets are ripe for disruption.
 Example—Dropbox.
 Dropbox was a late entrant in the file-sharing and storage market, but it worked flawlessly and conquered the market.

 Competition may not always be harmful, especially when you are trying to create a new category.
 Category awareness is crucial, and if a big guy does it for you, you can piggyback on it.

 Think about product ownership and usage asymmetry.
 An online payment solution for schools is the perfect example.
-Parents want this.
-The want is not strong enough that they use this as criteria for picking schools.
+Parents want this but the want is not strong enough that they use this as criteria for picking schools.
 Any product that exhibits asymmetry like this needs to have powerful incentives for both sides.

 Every time a customer reaches out to you; it is an opportunity for you to make your product better.
-Product enhancements should stem for customer service requests.
+Product enhancements should stem from customer service requests.

 Users will find unique ways to use your product, which you would not have thought.
 Go with the flow.